Attack halts flow in natural gas pipeline from Iran to Turkey

 The pipeline, which carries around 10 billion cubic metres of Iranian gas to Turkey annually, frequently came under attack by Kurdish militants during the 1990s and up until 2013, when a ceasefire was established.

-An Iranian official said Iran's natural gas exports to Turkey would resume in three days, Iran's English-language Press TV reported on Tuesday.

-“According to Turkish officials, the pipeline will become operational within the next three days," state TV quoted Yadollah Baybordi, a director at the National Iranian Gas Company, as saying.

-A Botas official said repairs were under way but it was not clear when gas flows would resume.
+A Botas official said repairs were under way but it was not clear when the gas flow would resume.

 Turkey buys around a quarter of its 40 billion cubic metres of piped natural gas imports from Iran, making its eastern neighbour its second-biggest supplier after Russia.
 Natural gas is used for almost half of its electricity generation.